-Nitrite is a toxic substance to fish, but the susceptibility varies from species to species with lethal concentrations to kill most fish species being 2.0 ppm during a 96 hour or shorter exposure time.
-If an issue οf excess nitrite is appropriately addressed, it can result in brown blood disease becoming prevalent in the pond due to changes in fish's hemoglobin the methemoglobin.
+Nitrite is a toxic substance to fish, but the susceptibility varies from species to species, with lethal concentrations to kill most fish species being 2.0 ppm during a 96-hour or shorter exposure time.
+If an issue of excess nitrite is not appropriately addressed, it can result in brown blood disease becoming prevalent in the pond due to changes in the fish's hemoglobin to methemoglobin.

-As mentioned previously (chloride), the best method for lowering nitrite toxicity in a pond is through the addition of chloride ions from stock salt (sodium chloride) and maintaining a chloride concentrations 10 times that of the nitrite concentration.
+As mentioned previously (chloride), the best method for lowering nitrite toxicity in a pond is through the addition of chloride ions from stock salt (sodium chloride) and maintaining a chloride concentration 10 times that of the nitrite concentration.

-Nitrate (NO3)
+NITRATE (NO3-)